 Broken City is another old reliable.
 I remember going here when I was just a young visitor from out of town, now here I am a grown up Calgarian.
 It's small and has a dive bar vibe but that's what makes it loveable.
 Be warned, a girl stole my coat here, I caught her red handed and took her to the bouncer so he'd kick her out at minimum.
 Bouncer didn't seem to think people stealing was a problem.
 Typical bouncer I guess.

 The Palace Theatre showcases some pretty big name musical acts.
 And a lot of variety too.
 Personally, I'm a sucker for EDM so I love the DJ's they bring in, but they also bring in country artists and a lot of other stuff.
 Whatever the kids are listening to these days you can probably find it here.

 Okay, I'll be the first to admit this isn't my category of expertise.
 That said, my male friends, (actually and a lot of times female friends), do drag me out to watch hockey or basketball.
 Probably there are better bars depending on which sport you are watching.
 If my recommendations are way off please teach me your ways.

 They moved from their 17th ave location to a new spot closer to the Saddledome at the end of 2019.
 It's smaller but now has levels!
 The basement is a shuffle club that's only open a few days a week.
-I tried going there and it was wall to wall people that felt claustrophobic and not up to fire code.
-Maybe it's better now though?
+My fave thing to eat at Home & Away is their cauliflower "hot wings" they are actually reallllly good!